MaiTranQuocTrung/ChessProjectV2/README.md

 # ChessEngine (King Bob IV)

 A personal deep dive into chess programming.
 This is my second attempt at writing a chess engine.
 My first attempt was using a traditional minimax implementation which turned out to be super complicated down the line.
-I have, therefore, decided to recompile the program to a negamax framework and reworking on all the evaluation along with engine.
+I have, therefore, decided to recompile the program to a negamax framework and rework all the evaluation along with the engine.

 ## Features